If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

-Here, contracting industry veteran, James Leckie, looks at the typical health and medical expenses you may encounter as a company owner, and which ones you can legitimately offset against your company’s Corporation Tax bill.
+Here, business industry veteran, James Leckie, looks at the typical health and medical expenses you may encounter as a company owner, and which ones you can legitimately offset against your company’s Corporation Tax bill.

 James runs a number of industry news sites, including IT Contracting and Limited Company Help.

 Before we start, there are several fundamental points on expense claims.